Zekhetheloh/Agile-final-project/.github/ISSUE_TEMPLATE/create-a-product-in-the-catalog.md

 **Description:**
 As a user, I need to be able to add new products to the catalog.
 This will allow me to keep the catalog updated with new items.

-**Acceptance Criteria:**
+Acceptance Criteria:

+Scenario 1: Successful Product Creation
+Given the user is on the product creation page
-- The user can input product details such as name, description, price, and category.
+When the user enters valid product details (name, description, price, category) And clicks the "Create Product" button
-- The product is saved and appears in the catalog list.
+Then the product should be saved in the catalog
-- The user receives a confirmation message once the product is created.
+And the user should see a confirmation message

-**Additional Information:**
-- The product creation form should include validation for required fields.
+Scenario 2: Validation of Required Fields
+Given the user is on the product creation page
+When the user tries to create a product without filling in required fields Then the system should display error messages for the missing fields